Midplayz/Random-Steam-Wishlist-Game/README.md

 # 🎮 Random Steam Wishlist Game Picker

-🎲 Pick a random game from your **Steam wishlist** instantly!
-No need to install anything—just enter your Steam profile or wishlist URL, and the app will fetch a random game for you.
+🎲 Instantly pick a random game from your Steam wishlist—no installation required!
+Simply enter your Steam profile or wishlist URL, and the app will retrieve a random game for you.
+No Steam login is needed.
+Be cautious of other versions that require login, as they may be scams.

 🔥 **Try it live:**
 [![Open in Hugging Face](https://huggingface.co/datasets/huggingface/badges/raw/main/open-in-hf-spaces-sm.svg)](https://huggingface.co/spaces/Midplayz/RandomSteamWLGame)